-Priorities for 2023 included reframing talent, recruitment training and a focus on neurodiversity.
-This included working with Clu, an indusive recruitment platform specialising in disabled and neurodiverse talent and delivery of support courses for employees who are disabled and neurodiverse, as well as to managers so they can support their colleagues.
-In January 2024, the Group published its Gender and Ethnicity Pay Gap report, which is the seventh time it has reported on the gender pay gap and the third time it has reported its ethnicity pay gap.
-The reports show improving outcomes with the gaps reducing.
-Progress has been made in senior roles for both gender and ethnicity.
-Although not legally required to publish ethnicity pay gap data, the Company believes it is important that it is open and transparent about where it is and what it is doing both internally and externally with regards to diversity.
+In January 2024, PRS published its Gender and Ethnicity Pay Gap report on its website, which is the seventh time it has reported on the gender pay gap and the third time it has reported its ethnicity pay gap.
+Although not legally required to publish ethnicity pay gap data, PRS believes it is important that it is open and transparent about where it is and what it is doing both internally and externally with regards to diversity.

-The Company's Board annually review senior management succession planning and development to ensure pipeline and balance.
-Significant consideration is given to senior management remuneration by the Company and its committees to ensure it is appropriate and consistent with the long-term objectives of the Group.
+Through its committees and the PRS for Music Board senior management succession planning and development is reviewed.
+Significant consideration is given to senior management remuneration by PRS to ensure it is appropriate and consistent with the long-term objectives of the Group.

-S172(1)(c) The need to foster PRS business relationships with suppliers, customers and others The Company's Board recognises the importance of effective engagement with their stakeholders in order to deliver the Five-Year Plan and has regard to these relationships in their decision making.
+S172(1)(c) The need to foster PRS business relationships with suppliers, customers and others

+The Company's Board recognises the importance of effective engagement with their stakeholders to deliver the Five-Year Plan and has regard to these relationships in their decision making.

-Customer First is one of PRS's five values and is focused on delivering the best service we can by looking at things from our customers' point of view whether it is licensees or the wider collecting society network.
+Service Excellence is one of PRS's five values and is focused on delivering the best service we can by looking at things from customers' point of view whether it is licensees or the wider collecting society network.
 Following work carried out by the Customer corporate engagement group this will be renamed Service Excellence.

-The Licensing Committee directs overall licensing strategy and policy, approves Broadcast, Online and Recorded Media licences and schemes within its delegated limits and reports on its decisions or refers matters for further approval to the Company's Board.
-In 2023, 24 deals were agreed with major UK Broadcast and Digital licensees.
+The Licensing Committee directs overall licensing strategy and policy, approves Broadcast, Online and Recorded Media licences and schemes within its delegated limits and reports on its decisions or refers matters for further approval to the Members' Council and PfM Board.

-The Company Board also monitors progress of its joint ventures such as ICE and PPL-PRS Limited which carry out activities and services on behalf of PRS and receives regular presentations from their management.
-Responsible procurement is important to Company and each year the Members' Council and the Company's Board review actions taken by the Group to support anti-slavery and human trafficking and approve a modern slavery statement which is published on the PRS website.
+The Company Board also monitors progress of its joint ventures such as ICE and PPL-PRS Limited which carry out activities and services on behalf of PRS and receive regular presentations from their management.
+Responsible procurement is important to the Company and each year the Members' Council and the Company's Board review actions taken by the Group to support anti-slavery and human trafficking and approve a modern slavery statement which is published on the website.